HaigBishop/swapbytes/how-to-rendezvous.md

 **Rust & Cargo**

+You need Rust!

 **Modified Example**

 The `Cargo.toml` file within the `rendezvous` directory has been modified from its original state to remove workspace dependencies and make it runnable as a standalone project.

 ## Running the Rendezvous Server

-The simplest way to get a Rendezvous server running for SwapBytes is to use the example server included in the project's ` directory.
+The simplest way to get a Rendezvous server running for SwapBytes is to use the example server included in the project's `rendezvous` directory.

 1.  **Navigate to the Rendezvous Example Directory:**
     Open your terminal and change to the specific directory containing the rendezvous examples within the SwapBytes project structure: